armndoo/renamer/README.md

-# Renamer
+# renamer.py

-## WIP
-Simple python program that  renames the last image downloaded in the Downloads folder.
+Simple Python script that takes the last image in the Downloads folder of a specified user and renames it using an AI model to a more readable and appropriate name.

-I hated how people online called images.
-Like you could see "ada8d848124.jpg" and then its a tree.
-Just name it "tree.jpg" no?
-Just kidding I know why they do this.
-But I only made this for fun and personal use so..
+## Why I made this
+One day I saw that an image I downloaded from the internet had a completely off-topic name for the image itself.
+So I thought: "Why does it have to be this way?".
+And I made this.
+It was fun.
+Also my first time using an AI Model API.
+Maybe in future I'll do something more complicated with this.
+Idk... we'll see.